vikejs/vike/examples/react-router-v1/readme.md

-Example of using `vike` with React Router.
+Example of using Vike with React Router.

-This example completely replaces `vike`'s built-in router with React Router.
+This example completely replaces Vike's built-in router with React Router.
 Alternatively we can:
  - Use React Router only for a single or a couple pages.
- - Deeply integrate React Router with `vike`'s router. (:construction: Work-in-progress: follow this [ticket](https://github.com/brillout/vike/issues/9) and this [PR](https://github.com/brillout/vike/pull/40).)
+ - Deeply integrate React Router with Vike's router. (:construction: Work-in-progress: follow this [ticket](https://github.com/brillout/vike/issues/9) and this [PR](https://github.com/brillout/vike/pull/40).)

 ```bash
 git clone git@github.com:brillout/vike